EpiphanySoft/oo/docs/Widget.md

 The `ctor` method is like a `constructor` in that it is only called once as the instance is being created.

-    class MyClass extends Base {
+    class MyClass extends Widget {
         ctor () {
             // do constructor-like things
         }
     }

-The major difference between a `ctor` and a standard `constructor` is how `ctor` methods are called. `Base` ensures that all `ctor` implementations in the class hierarchy are called once and in the proper order.
+The major difference between a `ctor` and a standard `constructor` is how `ctor` methods are called. `Widget` ensures that all `ctor` implementations in the class hierarchy are called once and in the proper order.

 For example:

-    class MyClass extends Base {
+    class MyClass extends Widget {
         ctor () {
             // do constructor-like things
             console.log('MyClass ctor');